base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/deployment-to-base-sepolia-sbs.md

 ![Connected](../../assets/images/deployment-to-testnet/remix-base-goerli-connected.png)

-For Base Goerli, you should see `Custom (84531) network`.
+For Base Sepolia, you should see `Custom (84532) network`.
+The old network, Goerli, was `84531`.
 If you don't see the correct network, change the active network in your wallet.

 ### Deploy the Contract